Seagate/cortx/doc/Deploying a VM.rst

 **********
 Perform the procedure mentioned below to deploy the VM.

-1. Import the OVA file by referring `Importing OVA <https://github.com/Seagate/cortx/blob/main/doc/Importing%20OVA%20File.rst>`_.
+1. Import the OVA file by referring to  `Importing OVA <https://github.com/Seagate/cortx/blob/main/doc/Importing%20OVA%20File.rst>`_.

 2. After the completion of import, open the VM console, and login as **cortx**.